Watch all 104 games of the FIFA World Cup 26™ LIVE, FREE and EXCLUSIVE on SBS, SBS VICELAND and SBS On Demand.

 How to watch LIVE sport on SBS

-How will the FIFA World Cup draw work?
+How does the World Cup 2026 draw work?

 The 48 eligible teams will be divided into four "pots" according to their FIFA rankings.
 The three host nations are automatically placed in Pot 1 and pre-drawn into specific groups, while the remaining teams will be assigned a pot according to their FIFA ranking at the time of the draw.

-Since the intercontinental playoff qualifiers will not be determined by the time of the draw, both teams from the playoffs will automatically be placed in Pot 4, regardless of their FIFA ranking.
+Since the UEFA and intercontinental playoff qualifiers will not be determined by the time of the draw, the six teams to qualify from the playoffs will automatically be placed in Pot 4, regardless of their FIFA ranking.

 One team from each pot will be placed into every group to ensure competitive balance.
 Rather than the previous format of having eight groups of four teams, the 2026 draw will create 12 groups of four teams each.